MNRWorld/study.mnr.world/README.md

 # Study Platform - Your University Admission Hub

-This is a Next.js application built with Firebase Studio, designed to be a central platform for students in Bangladesh preparing for university and college admissions.
+This is a Next.js application designed to be a central platform for students in Bangladesh preparing for university and college admissions.

 ## 🚀 About The Project